What is the Abandoned Plugin Scanner and how does it work?

 For better explanation on how this scanner works, we'll use an example.

-Let's say you enabled the scanner and set to receive email notifications, and you have the following abandoned plugin installed on your site:
+Let's say you enabled the scanner and you have the following abandoned plugin installed on your site:

 Then, you'll see the following details: